Traits That Can Develop If You've Been Unable To Meet Your Social Goals, And Which Can Hinder Your Further

 Becoming noticeably and off-puttingly insecure and self-pitying

 It's one thing to occasionally show some vulnerability.
 That's humble and endearing.
-It's tedious and emotionally draining to be around someone who's constantly putting themselves down and matter-of-factly bringing up their flaws.
+It's tiresome and emotionally draining to be around someone who's constantly putting themselves down and matter of factly bringing up their flaws.
 Some people aren't aware of how much they're trashing themselves.
 Others are conscious of bringing it up, but mistakenly think they're in that endearing, humble territory.
 It can feel good in the moment to vent your insecurities, which can cause it to become a bad habit.
 Sometimes this problem isn't even about saying anything.
 Some insecure people develop a sad sack, hang dog facial expression that they wear all the time.

 Becoming preoccupied with social status and how to gain it